 By Alexandre Cohen

 The Formula 1 is the highest class in single seater car racing.
-The word formula comes from a set of rules which all participants’ cars must conform.
-A Formula 1 season consists out of a series of races worldwide, in 2019 there where in total 21 races of which 11 where located in Europe.
-The races are taking place at circuits specially made for this purpose but also on some public roads.
-Fly Aeolus made a compilation of 5 European Formula 1 circuits that are selected for 2020, from the historical Silverstone circuit to the new Zandvoort circuit.
+The word formula comes from a set of rules which all participants’ cars must adhere too.
+A Formula 1 season consists out of a series of races worldwide, in 2019 there were in total 21 races of which 11 where located in Europe.
+The races are taking place at circuits specially made for this purpose.
+Though also on some public roads.
+Fly Aeolus made a compilation of 5 European Formula 1 circuits that are selected for the 2020 worldchampionship, from the historical Silverstone circuit to the new Zandvoort circuit.

 5. The Zandvoort circuit

-The racetrack is well known for its high speeds with its 4.307 km length and its Tarzan corner, just after the finish/start line.
+The racetrack is well known for its high speeds.
+It has a length of 4,3 km and its Tarzan corner, just after the finish/start line is a thrill to see.
 This corner offers amazing overtaking opportunities.